 b.
 The clock will run continuously in the first half and for the first eighteen (18) minutes of the second half.
 The clock will stop only for time-outs, injuries and undetermined delays.
 During the last two (2) minutes of the second half the clock will return to normal High School clock procedures, stopping on all whistles (out-of-bounds, fouls, violations and timeouts)

 c.
 Overtime periods will consist of a three (3) minute period with the clock stopping in the last minute.

 d.
 If there is more than a twenty (20) point advantage at or during the last two (2) minutes of the game, the Mercy rule will go into effect and the game will be declared complete.
 Mercy rule will be in effect for pool and tournament play.

 I) Flag Football:

 b.
-The clock will run continuously for the first twenty two (22) minutes of each half.
-During the last two (2) minutes the clock returning to normal High School stop clock procedures (stopping on all incomplete passes, first downs, out-of-bounds, penalties, and time outs).
+The clock will run continuously for the first half.
+During the last two (2) minutes of the second half the clock will return to normal High School stop clock procedures (stopping on all incomplete passes, first downs, out-of-bounds, penalties, and time outs).

 c.
 Overtime will consist of each team getting one possession from the ten (10) yard line.

 d.
 If there is more than a nineteen (19) point advantage for Men’s and Women’s and a twenty five (25) point advantage for Co-Rec at or during the last two (2) minutes of the game, the Mercy rule will go into effect and the game will be declared complete.
 Mercy rule will be in effect for pool and tournament play.

 a.
 Matches will consist of a best two (2) games of three (3) formats and a one (1) hour time limit.